lostinsoba/lostinsoba.github.io/content/posts/distributed_locks_sql.md

 -- $1 = false (release)

 update task_state set acquired = $1 where id = 'task_a' and acquired != $1;
--- UPDATE 1 (lock acquired, only one of the clients will receive this)
+-- UPDATE 1 // lock acquired, only one of the clients will receive this

 update task_state set acquired = $1 where id = 'task_a' and acquired != $1;
--- UPDATE 0 (lock already acquired by previous request)
+-- UPDATE 0 // lock already acquired by previous request
 ```

 > Since it's not guaranteed that client will be able to release the lock, this approach is more suitable for cases when it's necessary to cancel next task processing if previous attempt did not succeed